 Carrion follows IOC vice presidents Thomas Bach of Germany and Ng Ser Miang of Singapore in formally announcing bids to succeed Jacques Rogge, who steps down in September after 12 years as head of the International Olympic Committee.

 C.K.
 Wu of Taiwan, head of the international amateur boxing association, is expected to announce his candidacy on Thursday.
 Former pole vaulter Sergei Bubka of Ukraine is expected to follow soon, and Denis Oswald of Switzerland is likely to run and complete a six-man field.

 The election will be held on Sept.
 10 in Buenos Aires, Argentina.

-Carrion sent a letter to all IOC members Wednesday announcing his presidential bid, along with a 14-page document laying out his platform and heralding the arrival of a "Great Olympic Era."
-He proposes raising the age limit for IOC members, which is currently 70.
+Carrion sent a letter to all IOC members Wednesday announcing his presidential bid, along with a 14-page document laying out his platform and heralding the arrival of a "Great Olympic Era.

 "I have been in positions where I have maneuvered in difficult periods and I have helped safeguard the position and financial standing of the IOC as well as the revenue of the IOC," Carrion said in a telephone interview.
 "I have managed large complex organizations all my professional life.
 In difficult periods, in time of upheaval, I have done that successfully."